yuedanlabs/icp-query-extension/README.md

 <!-- Fill in the detailed introduction about your project here -->
 Browser Extension for ICP Query, Chrome is supported for now.

+> 👏 Now we can install the app in the chrome webstore: 👉 [ICP Query Extension](https://chrome.google.com/webstore/detail/icp-query-extension/plmfnmaihcmijdanpbondfejclejejfa)

 <span id="nav-3-1"></span>

 <!-- ### Official Website -->